SOXQ Invesco PHLX Semiconductor ETF

 Margins & Cash Generation

-Across the three margin layers, gross margin sits at 58.49%, operating margin at 32.59%, and free cash flow margin at 28.51%.
-Gross margins sit in a healthy range, consistent with businesses that manage input costs effectively.
+Across the three margin layers, gross margin sits at 60.13%, operating margin at 35.38%, and free cash flow margin at 28.78%.
+The gross margin reading is exceptional — a reliable indicator of competitively advantaged businesses.
 Operating margins this strong typically indicate a combination of pricing power, cost discipline, and operating leverage.
 Free cash flow conversion is exceptional, indicating holdings that are self-funding and cash-generative well above average.
 Read together, these margins describe businesses that have earned their profitability rather than manufactured it through accounting — a meaningful quality signal.

 Growth & Forward Outlook